retroplasma/earth-reverse-engineering/README.md

 ![header](header.png "Header image: 37.793647, -122.398938")

-This is an attempt to reverse-engineer undocumented parts of Google Earth.
-The goal is to document the results and to provide code that emerges.
-Similar work is being done for Apple Maps [here](https://github.com/retroplasma/flyover-reverse-engineering).
+Reverse-engineering undocumented parts of Google Earth.
+Similar work is done for Apple Maps [here](https://github.com/retroplasma/flyover-reverse-engineering).

 #### Status
 The focus has been on the 3D satellite mode, which required digging into: